-The 1997 base salaries of the Named Officers as a group (other than Dr. Schleifer) increased by an average of 17.5 percent over 1996.
-These increases were made in January 1997 and reflected the Committee's review in late 1996 of individual performance and internal and outside compensation studies of competitive and regional factors.
+The 1998 base salaries of the Named Officers as a group (other than Dr. Schleifer) increased by an average of 7.06 percent over 1997.
+These increases were made in January 1998 and reflected the Committee's review in late 1997 of individual performance and internal and outside compensation studies of competitive and regional factors.

-Dr. Schleifer's 1997 compensation package was based on the same factors as described above for all executive officers pursuant to the Company's executive compensation objectives.
-In 1997, Dr. Schleifer's base salary increased 14.1 percent over 1996.
-In addition, the Compensation Committee directed that Dr. Schleifer be paid a bonus of \$100,000 in 1997 based on his achievements in 1996.
-The Compensation Committee considered, among other things, the clinical progress of brain-derived neurotrophic factor and neurotrophin-3 during 1996, the Company's progress in its preclinical programs aimed at diseases and conditions outside of the nervous system, and other significant accomplishments that occurred during 1996, including significant fund-raising activities and the commencement of several important collaborations with corporate partners.
+Dr. Schleifer's 1998 compensation package was based on the same factors as described above for all executive officers pursuant to the Company's executive compensation objectives.
+In 1998, Dr. Schleifer's base salary increased 1.7 percent over 1997.
+In addition, the Compensation Committee directed that Dr. Schleifer be paid a bonus of \$100,000 in 1998 based on his achievements in 1997.
+The Compensation Committee considered, among other things, the clinical progress of brain-derived neurotrophic factor and neurotrophin-3 during 1997, the Company's progress in its preclinical programs aimed at obesity and diabetes associated with obesity as well as other diseases and conditions outside of the nervous system, and other significant accomplishments that occurred during 1997, including significant fund-raising activities and the commencement of several important collaborations with corporate partners.
 These achievements were guided and managed by Dr. Schleifer and the Named Officers.